Use Salesforce to Create the Custom CRM Solution for Your Business

 What Kind of Custom CRM Apps Can I Create?

 Streamlining more processes ultimately allows for better customer service and satisfaction, and increases your revenue.
-Businesses realize the need for CRM because they see the importance of focusing on the customer--the “C” in CRM.
+Businesses realise the need for CRM because they see the importance of focusing on the customer--the “C” in CRM.
 But CRM extends across every department, not just sales.
-When customizing your CRM program, it’s important to realize that CRM is a strategy to use across your entire organization.
+When customising your CRM program, it’s important to realise that CRM is a strategy to use across your entire organisation.
 Salesforce offers ideas for custom business apps across your company.
 These are just a few ideas to start, but the possibilities are unlimited:

 IT Apps.
 While your IT department are the tech gurus, they would also appreciate apps to automate IT tasks.
 Software development apps help by tracking every story, so apps can be built faster for every department.
 Other ideas for IT apps include quality control, project management, software licensing tracking, patent submission tracking and help desk.